rust-lang/rfcs/text/0048-traits.md

   values for all of its type parameters, there should always be at most one applicable impl.
 This should remain true even when unknown, additional crates are loaded.
-- **Crate concatentation:** It should always be possible to take two creates and combine them without causing compilation errors.
+- **Crate concatenation:** It should always be possible to take two creates and combine them without causing compilation errors.
 This property